QUESTION How do you deal with the risks involved in recovery operations?

 QUESTION What credibility does the shipping provider have?

 Our preferred contractor for the provision of salvage vessel, equipment and crew is born from the fact that they are arguably the most professional and technically advanced company in the world for deep water search and salvage operations.
 They are able to provide state of the art dynamically positioned salvage ships, run by highly motivated and experienced crews operating tried and tested recovery equipment.
 Forming part of the global ‘Swire’ group, as well as many other projects they have successfully conducted recoveries of 110 tonnes of silver bullion on behalf of Odyssey Marine on the SS Gairsoppa in ultra-deep waters of 4700 meters and 3700 meters respectively.
-Recovery of artefacts on behalf of Blue Water Recoveries from a shipwreck in 3300 meters, finding and recovery of the black box flight recorder from the Air France disaster off the north coast of South America in 3000 meters + of water.
-More recently they undertook the search for and recovery of the NASA Apollo 11 F1 engines from the bottom of the Atlantic Ocean on behalf of Jeff Bezos (Amazon).
+More recently they undertook the search for and recovery of the NASA Apollo 11 F1 engines from the bottom of the Atlantic Ocean on behalf of Jeff Bezos (Amazon)

 QUESTIONS What criteria do shipwrecks have to meet, prior to salvage?